guardrails-ai/guardrails/docs/concepts/error_remediation.md

 | `OnFailAction.FILTER`  | (Only applicable for structured data validation) Filter the incorrect value.
 This only filters the field that fails, and will return the rest of the generated output.                                                                                  | No |
 | `OnFailAction.REFRAIN` | Refrain from returning an output.
 This is useful when the generated output is not safe to return, in which case a `None` value is returned instead.                                                          | No |
 | `OnFailAction.FIX_REASK` | First, fix the generated output deterministically, and then rerun validation with the deterministically fixed output.
 If validation fails, then perform reasking.           | No |

+## Guidance on dealing with Validator errors

+When a validator fails, Guardrails does two things

+1. logs the failure in history (accessible via `guard.history.last.failed_validations`)
+2. takes the corrective action specified by the `on_fail` action on the validator

+While Reasks and Fixes are useful for simple usecase, as usecases get more complex, we recommend switching to an exception-based approach.
+This is because exceptions provide more flexibility in handling errors, and can be used to implement more complex error handling logic.
+They can also be used to more effectively route your LLM app along different paths based on the type of error that occured and which set of validators failed.